Don't turn your nose up at the TikTok feta pasta, it's gone viral for a reason

-It's shocking for a few different reasons that it took me so long to make the feta pasta that went viral on TikTok a couple of weeks ago.
+It's shocking for a few reasons that it took me so long to make the feta pasta that went viral on TikTok a few weeks ago.
 First, it is almost ridiculously easy to cook.
-Second, despite having a whole library of cookbooks, I seem to almost exclusively pick up new recipes off TikTok these days.
-Finally, I already eat so much feta that it feels like Greece might one day thank me for personally contributing such a significant wedge of my income to its GDP.
+Second, despite having a whole library of cookbooks, I seem to almost exclusively pick up new recipes from TikTok these days.
+Finally, I already eat so much feta it feels like Greece might one day thank me for personally contributing such a significant wedge of my income to its GDP.

 After seeing the recipe pop up on my For You page a dozen or so times and then seeing it cross over to Instagram, I finally decided to take one of the several blocks of feta that sit in my fridge at all times and give it a whirl.